OpenLMIS/openlmis-stockmanagement-validator-extension/README.md

 Decision about which implementation should be used is made based on the configuration file `extensions.properties`.
 This configuration file specifies which modules (implementations) should be used for the Service's extension points.
-In openlmis-example-extensions repository, there is an example of one such configuration file that specifies that a `NoKitsValidator` module should be used for the extension point `AdjustmentReasonValidator`.
+In openlmis-example-extensions repository, there is an example of one such configuration file that specifies that a `NoneValidator` module should be used for the extension point `AdjustmentReasonValidator`.

 ```
 #Example extensions configuration
-AdjustmentReasonValidator=NoKitsValidator
 AdjustmentReasonValidator=NoneValidator
-AdjustmentReasonValidator=ReasonFreeTextValidator
+FreeTextValidator=ReasonFreeTextValidator
+UnpackKitValidator=NoKitsValidator
 ```

-The extension point `AdjustmentReasonValidator` is an ID defined by the interface `AdjustmentReasonValidator.java`, while the extension module `NoKitsValidator` is an implementation of that interface whose name is a Spring Bean defined in `NoKitsValidator.java`
+The extension point `AdjustmentReasonValidator` is an ID defined by the interface `AdjustmentReasonValidator.java`, while the extension module `NoneValidator` is an implementation of that interface whose name is a Spring Bean defined in `NoneValidator.java`

 Configuration file lives in independent service repository.
 Every extension module should be deployed as JAR.
 Example extension module and configuration file is published in the repository [openlmis-stockmanagement-validator-extension](https://github.com/OpenLMIS/openlmis-stockmanagement-validator-extension).